 10 Key Takeaways From Grammarly’s Email Marketing

-“Email marketing can help you win customers only if it’s emails are sent to right audience with valuable content at the right time.” – Anonymous
+“Email marketing can help you win customers only if your emails are sent to right audience with valuable content at the right time.” – Anonymous

 At Concurate, every week, one of the team members presents an insightful session around a business subject.
 Last week it was my turn, I wondered what should I pick up.
 Then I took a look at our clients, most of them are SAAS companies that have developed software to benefit IP professionals.
 Then I thought – Is there a SAAS tool that I use? ….
 I do….
 I use Grammarly for leveling up my communication.
 (After all, I am a copywriter and content strategist)